Stanford White: Relationship with Evelyn Nesbit, death and aftermath

-In 1901, White established a caretaking relationship with Evelyn Nesbit, a sixteen-year-old girl who had recently moved to New York with her mother and was performing in the chorus line of the Broadway musical Florodora.
+In 1901, White established a caretaking relationship with Evelyn Nesbit, a 16-year-old girl who had recently moved to New York City with her mother and was performing in the chorus line of the Broadway musical Florodora.
 He helped Nesbit get established as a model for artists and photographers in New York society, with the approval of Nesbit's mother.
 Five years later, Nesbit would testify that one evening shortly after they met, he invited her to his apartment for dinner and gave her champagne and possibly some drug, and then raped her after she passed out.
 White was 47 years old at the time.

 For a period of at least six months after the alleged rape, they acted as lovers and companions.
 Although they drifted apart, they remained in touch with each other and on good terms socially, and he continued acting as her benefactor.
 She and her mother lived at a hotel he arranged, and after she became involved with another man (the young John Barrymore) he helped her mother break off the relationship by sending her to a boarding school in New Jersey.
 He also arranged her medical care when she developed acute appendicitis at the boarding school in January 1903, and he helped rescue her when she returned later that year from a traumatic tour of Europe with the man she would later marry.

 In 1905, she married Harry Kendall Thaw, a Pittsburgh millionaire with a history of severe mental instability.
 Thaw was jealous of White's acceptance in society and thought of White as his rival.
 But, well before he was killed, White had moved on to other young women as lovers.
 White considered Thaw a poseur of little consequence and categorized him as a clown, once calling him the "Pennsylvania pug" – a reference to Thaw's baby-faced features.